 To make the changes in our lives that we’ve always wanted, but haven’t felt that we’ve deserved or had a right to pursue.

-To sort through what you want and what you don’t want.
+To sort through what we want and what we don’t want.

-To let go of a bunch of obligations that aren’t really relevant to you, but that you’ve been hanging on to.
+To let go of a bunch of obligations that aren’t really relevant to us, but that we've been hanging on to.

 We need time to recover, and shift our perspective if something in our lives isn’t working for us and that’s totally ok.

-Get curious about it instead of shoving it down and soldiering on.
+Get curious about burn out instead of shoving it down and soldiering on.

-Then ask what you can change to make it better.
+Then ask what you can change to make them better.

 Find people and professionals that support your process and build you up.